-The University of California, Irvine (UCI) is committed to creating and maintaining a community where all individuals who participate in University programs and activities can work and learn together in an atmosphere free of Sexual Violence, Sexual Harassment, and other conduct prohibited under the SVSH Policy and Guidelines (collectively, "Prohibited Conduct").
+The University of California is committed to creating and maintaining a community where all individuals who participate in University programs and activities can work and learn together in an atmosphere free of Sexual Violence, Sexual Harassment, and other conduct prohibited under the SVSH Policy (collectively, "Prohibited Conduct").

 Consistent with its legal obligations, including those under Title IX of the Education Amendments of 1972, the Violence Against Women Reauthorization Act of 2013, and California Education Code section 67386, the University responds promptly and effectively to reports of Prohibited Conduct under the SVSH Policy, and takes appropriate action to stop, prevent, remedy, and when necessary, to discipline behavior that violates the SVSH Policy.
 The University's student disciplinary procedures emphasize education, personal growth, accountability, and ethical behavior - upholding standards of responsible conduct to protect the welfare of the University community.

 The procedures are designed to provide a prompt, fair, and impartial resolution of the matter.

-(1) The following describes the University's formal investigation and adjudication (together, "resolution") procedures for resolving complaints of Prohibited Conduct under the SVSH Policy and Guidelines or related University policy violations where

-Sexual Violence and Sexual Harassment Student Investigation and Adjudication Framework the responding parties ("Respondents" as defined in the SVSH Policy) are students, including the sanctioning of students where policy violations are determined to have occurred.
-Consistent with the Policies Applying to Campus Activities, Organizations, and Students (PACAOS) - 101.00, of the Policy on Student Conduct and Discipline, these procedures also apply to applicants who become students, for offenses committed on campus and/or while participating in University-related events or activities that take place following a student's submittal of the application through their official enrollment; and (2) former students for offenses committed while a student.
+The following describes the University's formal investigation and adjudication (together, "resolution") procedures for resolving complaints of non-DOE-Covered Conduct under the SVSH Policy or related student conduct policy violations where the responding parties ("Respondents" as defined in the SVSH Policy) are students, including the sanctioning of students where policy violations are determined to have occurred.
+Consistent with the Policies Applying to Campus Activities, Organizations, and Students (PACAOS) - 101.00, of the Policy on Student Conduct and Discipline, these procedures also applyto (1) applicants who become students, for offenses committed on campus and/or while participating in University-related events or activities that take place following a student's submittal of the application through their official enrollment; and (2) former students for offenses committed while a student.